-The LPC2364/66/68 include four 32-bit Timer/Counters.
+The LPC2387 includes four 32-bit Timer/Counters.
 The Timer/Counter is designed to count cycles of the system derived clock or an externally-supplied clock.
 It can optionally generate interrupts or perform other actions at specified timer values, based on four match registers.
 The Timer/Counter also includes two capture inputs to trap the timer value when an input signal transitions, optionally generating an interrupt.